Training-free Uncertainty Guidance for Complex Visual Tasks with MLLMs: Experiments

-Remarkably, this simple, training-free method elevates general-purpose MLLMs to a level where they consistently outperform models specifically instruction-tuned for temporal tasks (VTimeLLM, TimeChat, and TimeMarker).
-Furthermore, UG-Ground is more effective than other training-free approaches like TAG.
-This comparison is particularly insightful, as it shows that leveraging the primary MLLM's own internal confidence signal (via our BRC score) is a more powerful and direct strategy than relying on similarity scores computed by an external model.
-By applying UG-Ground to a video-specialized model like InternVideo2.5-8B, we achieve state-of-the-art results, solidifying the power and versatility of our unified framework.
+Remarkably, this training-free method enables general-purpose MLLMs to outperform two distinct categories of temporal-specialized models: (1) instruction-tuned methods, such as VTimeLLM~\cite{huang2024vtimellm}, TimeChat~\cite{ren2023timechat}, and TimeMarker~\cite{chen2024timemarker} that are explicitly fine-tuned on temporal reasoning data or with time-aware tokens; and (2) training-free methods, such as VTG-GPT~\cite{xu2024vtg}, TFVTG~\cite{zheng2024training}, and TAG~\cite{lee2025tag} that rely on an external pretrained VLM to generate image captions or compute frame-query similarity scores.
+These results demonstrate that leveraging the MLLM's own internal confidence signal via the BRC score constitutes a more principled and effective strategy for temporal localization than either fine-tuning on temporal reasoning data (VTimeLLM, TimeChat) or introducing time-aware tokens (TimeMarker).
+UG-Ground also consistently outperforms other training-free approaches such as TFVTG and TAG.
+Finally, applying UG-Ground to a video-specialized backbone like InternVideo2.5 achieves state-of-the-art performance, underscoring the strength and versatility of our unified grounding framework.